Skip to content

 What does our core indicator show?

-Overall, this measure shows a worsening picture.
-The number of children looked after has steadily increased over the past decade.
-As of 31st March 2023, 83,840 children in England were being looked after by the local authority.
-This is up 2% from the previous year, 5% from the year before Covid-19 (2019/20) and 23% from 2012/13.
+Overall, this measure shows a mixed picture.
+The number of children looked after has steadily increased over the past decade, but fell slightly in the latest year.
+As of 31st March 2024, 83,630 children in England were being looked after by the local authority.
+This is down 0.2% from the previous year (2022/23), but remains 4.5% up on the year before Covid (2019/20) and 21.6% up on 2013/14.